What is it?

 - 70% of Twitch viewers are between the ages of 16 and 34

 - In June, Twitch reached approximately 1.2 million monthly active users in the United Kingdom via iOS devices, and a further 97,000 MAU via Android

 Why Twitch should be included in your channel mix

-Amongst all audiences, in particular Gen Z and millennial demographics, traditional broadcast viewing is being replaced by subscription video and other online video platforms such as Amazon Prime and Netflix.
+Amongst all audiences, in particular gen-Z and millennial demographics, traditional broadcast viewing is being replaced by subscription video and other online video platforms such as Amazon Prime and Netflix.
 This is great news for advertisers, as it provides more opportunities to combine data and creativity to ensure content is reaching the right audience in the right context.

-For brands targeting a millennial or Gen Z audience that has even the mildest interest in gaming, the platform is a potential goldmine.
+For brands targeting a millennial or gen-Z audience that has even the mildest interest in gaming, the platform is a potential goldmine.
 As mentioned above, the majority of viewers engage with streamers on a daily basis.
 A similar percentage support them monetarily either through donations or product purchases.

 While Instagram might be known as the hub of influencer marketing, Twitch is home to tens of thousands of live streaming influencers with enthusiastic audiences.

-How can Twitch be utilised?
+How can Twitch be used?

 A full list and description of each format can be found on the Twitch website: https://twitchadvertising.tv/ad-products/

 With any new advertising platform, it is imperative that your campaigns are highly targeted and effective.
-MintTwist have already run successful campaigns on Twitch for some of our higher education clients.
+MintTwist has already run successful campaigns on Twitch for some of our higher education clients.
 If you are interested in learning more about Twitch and running a campaign on the platform, you can contact us here.